buhrmi/open-core/README.md

 # Getting Started

-## Warning: Requires Postgres 9.5*
+## Warning: Requires Postgres 9.5

-You WILL lose sync if you run against an earlier version.
-YOU HAVE BEEN WARNED.
+The code is using Postgres 9.5 `ON CONFLICT UPDATE` (aka upserts) feature.
+Your app will crash if you attempt to run against an earlier version.

 Installation instructions ---> [HERE](https://github.com/buhrmi/core/blob/master/INSTALL.md)

 After installation, use [this configuration file](https://github.com/buhrmi/core/blob/master/docs/open-core.cfg) to configure your node to connect to the network.
 Note that this config file pre-configures my personal validator node (validator.open-core.org) in the quorum.
 DO NOT USE IT if you don't trust this node.

-* The only reason it requires Postgres 9.5 is because of upserts.
-I was too lazy/too inexperienced with C++ to refactor the code enough to work without upserts (the "on-the-fly" address creation feature).
-Accepting pull request that fixes that.

 # Running tests against postgreSQL